… INCLUDING a profile of Madame Guérin’s representative COLONEL S. A. MOFFAT

 On 13 April, a Passport Application Request was made to add Constantinople and Greece to the countries already existing on Samuel’s passport – with reference to his Red Cross Work.
 Countries en route had included: France, Switzerland, Italy, Kingdom of Serbs, Greece, Constantinople.
 Temporary address: 4 rue de Chevreuse, Paris, France.

 It is believed that, between April and July 1920, Samuel was the American Red Cross Commissioner to Serbia (Belgrade).
 By June 1920, Samuel is called “Colonel”.
-A perilous incident during this term of office was documented in some newspapers:-
+A perilous incident during this term of office was documented in newspapers – after an Associated Press statement was released around the 16 June 1920:-

 The Huntington Press, Huntington, Indiana, USA.
 17 June 1920: